Gloria Muñoz (actress)

 Gloria Rodríguez Gallego (born 9 July 1948), known for her stage name Gloria Muñoz, is a Spanish theatre, film and television actress.

 Biography

 Gloria Rodríguez Gallego (her real name) was born on 9 July 1948 in Madrid.
-Already in 1965, she was working in the theatre group lead by Amelia de la Torre and Enrique Diosdado.
+Already in 1965, she was working in the theatre group led by Amelia de la Torre and Enrique Diosdado.

+She had a son, Julián Ortega, with director and actor José Antonio Ortega.
+Julián died on 25 August 2024 at 41 years of age.